tanvir-git/odoo-documentation/content/applications/productivity/iot/config/troubleshooting.rst

 The solution is to manually select the corresponding driver.
 On the :abbr:`IoT (Internet of Things)` box homepage, click on :guilabel:`Printers Server`, go to the :guilabel:`Printers` tab and select the printer in the list.
 In the :guilabel:`Administration` dropdown, click on :guilabel:`Modify Printer`.
-Follow the steps and select the *make* and *model* corresponding to the printer.
+Follow the steps and select the :guilabel:`Make` and :guilabel:`Model` corresponding to the printer.

 .. image:: troubleshooting/modify-printer.png
    :align: center